addyosmani/backbone-fundamentals/chapters/03-internals.md

 ourObject.trigger("move", "Yeah, jump, jump!");
 ```

-Finally, `trigger` triggers a callback for a specified event (or a space-separated list of events). e.g:
+Finally, as we have seen in our previous examples, `trigger` triggers a callback for a specified event (or a space-separated list of events). e.g.:

 ```javascript
 var ourObject = {};